sikopet/blog/posts/linux-big-picture.md

  * kernel runs between processes' time slices during a context switch
  * in *multi-CPU* systems kernel doesn't need (but usually does so anyway) to relinquish control of its current CPU in order to allow a different process to run on a different CPU

-Memory mngt.
-* it is a complex task for the kernel - modern CPUs come with a help => memory management unit (MMU) using the virtual memory
-* MMU interfaces processes' access to physical memory via memory address map
-* kernel must still maintain the memory address map
-* *page table* - name for the implementation of a memory address map

 System calls and pseudodevices
 * *syscalls* (system calls)